 - analyze XX and apply that analysis to XX.

 A description of how the instructional objectives listed above will be assessed.
-Include a statement that explains how the achievement of the educational objectives identified above will be assessed.
-The procedures for determining students' grades should be specifically identified.
+The procedures for determining students’ grades should be specifically identified.
 Include percentages per evaluation method to total 100%.

 - Do not include class attendance as an evaluation method in graduate courses; however, class participation is a legitimate method of evaluation.